Tyreeq Bakinson: Bristol City

 On 31 August 2017, Bakinson signed for Championship club Bristol City on a three-year contract, with the option of a one-year extension, for an undisclosed fee.
 He made his debut as an 80th-minute substitute in a 4–1 win over Premier League team Crystal Palace in the EFL Cup fourth round on 24 October 2017.

 Bakinson joined League Two club Newport County on 30 July 2018 on a six-month loan.
 He made his debut for Newport on 14 August in a 4–1 away win over Cambridge United in the EFL Cup first round and scored his first goal on 8 September in a 1–0 win away to Oldham Athletic.
-He was introduced as an extra-time substitute in the 2019 League Two play-off Final at Wembley Stadium on 25 May 2019, as Newport lost 1–0 to Tranmere Rovers.
+He was introduced as an extra-time substitute in the 2019 League Two play-off final at Wembley Stadium on 25 May 2019, as Newport lost 1–0 to Tranmere Rovers.

 He was loaned to another League Two club, Plymouth Argyle, on 3 January 2020 until the end of the 2019–20 season.
 Bakinson scored his first goal for Plymouth on 1 February in a 1–0 home win over his former loan club Newport County.

 His first goal for Bristol City was the team's second goal in a 2–2 away draw with Barnsley on 17 October 2020.

 On 20 January 2022, Bakinson joined League One club Ipswich Town on loan until the end of the season with the club having the option to make the deal permanent.

 Sheffield Wednesday

 On 21 July 2022, he joined EFL League One club Sheffield Wednesday for an undisclosed fee.
 He made his debut against Milton Keynes Dons on the 6 August 2022, replacing Josh Windass on the 77th minute.
 His first goal for the club came the following week, with a late winner against Charlton Athletic.
+On 17 May 2024, it was confirmed he would be released following the expiration of his contract.

+Charlton Athletic (loan)

+On 5 January 2024, Bakinson was loaned to Charlton Athletic for the rest of the season.

+On 17 May 2024, Sheffield Wednesday announced the player would leave in the summer when his contract expired.

+Wycombe Wanderers

+On 1 July 2024, Bakinson signed for League One side Wycombe Wanderers.

+Leyton Orient

+On 11 July 2025, Bakinson signed for League One side Leyton Orient, signing a three-year contract for an undisclosed fee.